Portland Sewer Line Repair & Replacement

 What Causes Problems in Sewer Lines?

 There are several common culprits when it comes to sewer problems, some of which you can work to avoid, some of which just happen sometimes.
-These include:

 - Clogged drains: Pressure building up in the pipe can cause strain that it was not meant to handle and result in a pipe burst or crack.
 Being vigilant about what goes into your drains and acting promptly when clogs appear can help minimize the domino effect.